Is She Eligible for Maternity Leave After Company Transition and Temporary Employment?

 Dear Geeta,

-As per the scenario mentioned above the employee is not entitled for Maternity Benefits from your company.
-Minimum 80 days of continuous service is required before claiming the benefit which does not found in the said employee case.
+As per the scenario mentioned above, the employee is not entitled to Maternity Benefits from your company.
+A minimum of 80 days of continuous service is required before claiming the benefit, which is not found in the said employee's case.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute